emanuelegiunta/emanuelegiunta.github.io/_pages/other.md

 ---

 ### Crypto Template
-As most researchers, I have a [LaTeX template](https://github.com/emanuelegiunta/crypto_template?tab=readme-ov-fil) I use for research papers, originally forked from [Matteo Campanelli's](https://github.com/matteocam/lncs-latex-template).
+I have a [LaTeX template](https://github.com/emanuelegiunta/crypto_template?tab=readme-ov-fil) I use for research papers, originally forked from [Matteo Campanelli's](https://github.com/matteocam/lncs-latex-template).
 Feel free to fork it, copy parts of it, or help me improve it!

 ### Non-Research Interests
 Here you can find interests of mine unrelated to research I am always happy to discuss about.